 The office, operated and staffed by BBC Resources Ltd, that televises the proceedings of the Scottish Parliament and its committees.

-The body consisting of the Presiding Officer and a representative of each party or grouping that has more than 5 members.
+The body consisting of the Presiding Officer and a representative of each party or grouping that has at least 5 members.

 The place where the Parliament or any of its committees or sub-committees meets.

 The term used in the Scotland Act 1998 and in the Standing Orders.